PyMySQL/PyMySQL/README.rst

    # pip install cymysql

-Install pycryptodome(depending on the situation)
+Install pycryptodome(depending on a situation)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ::